MattsGitCode/DevDotMail/README.md

 	</smtp>

-Next up, get DevDotMail running in IIS, it's a standard affair, nothing special required.
+Next up, get DevDotMail running in IIS.
+You must _set your application pool to run in 32-bit mode_.
+(Right click the app pool, advanced settings, set enable 32-bit applications to true)

 Finally, alter the web.config to tell it where to find your emails